 Apart from birds you can also watch out for primates like baboons, monkeys, red colobus, black and white colobus and also the grey cheeked Mangabeys’.
 Kibale national park is home to 13 different species of primates making the largest number in one place on the African continent.
 In the Afternoon, you can go trek chimpanzees.

 Depart the hotel at 6am to drive and transfer to Murchison falls national Park.
 The drive will take you the entire day.
 This is a long drive and therefore packed lunch will be provided.
 Overnight at Red chilli Bandas.

 Day 12: Game drive bird watching / Boat ride

 In the morning before sunrise, you will go for a game drive on the northern bank of the river Nile.
 Watch out for wildlife, including lions elephants and so much more and then also do not miss out of the birds in the area.
 Later in the afternoon you will go for a boat cruise along the Victoria Nile to the bottom of the falls.
 The shores of the river are filled with wildlife and also plenty of birds.
-Watch out for birds like the woodpeckers, Crombecs and warblers, hamerkop, Grey Heron, Flycatchers, Cuckoos, Giant and malachite kingfishers, Francoline and so much more.
+In addition , you will be able to spot plenty of birds.
+These include; the woodpeckers, Crombecs and warblers, hamerkop, Grey Heron, and Flycatchers.
+Further more, you will see Cuckoos, Giant and malachite kingfishers, Francoline and so much more.
 The Shoebill stork has also been spotted in Murchison Falls however its commonly seen between January and March.